less/less-docs/content/features/import-directives.md

 ## multiple
 > Use `@import (multiple)` to allow importing of multiple files with the same name.
-This is the opposite behaviour to once.
+This is the opposite behavior to once.

 Released [v1.4.0](https://github.com/less/less.js/blob/master/CHANGELOG.md)